rambodazimi/Binarize-CUDA-OCR-Enhancement/README.md

-# ECSE-420-Final-Project

-## Sequential Binarize
+# Sequential Binarize

-This Python script performs basic image processing tasks on a dataset of images.
+This Python script performs binarization task on a dataset of images.
 It includes functions to load images from a specified dataset directory, convert them to NumPy arrays, apply binarization, and plot pairs of original and binarized images.
+The dataset can be found at: https://www.kaggle.com/datasets/alizahidraja/captcha-data

 ## Prerequisites